Frequently Asked Questions

 In Morocco: The program includes: your hotel stay for the entire time in Morocco, your breakfast/brunch every day, your local transport (plane travel between Marrakesh and Fez; local buses), a few of the dinners, all the admission ticket costs, 4-5 hours of on-site lectures by our experts on various aspects of Sufism and Islamic religion, licensed Moroccan tour-guides in Marrakesh and Fez.
 All accommodation rates are based on double-occupancy.

 Typically, your lunch and some dinners.
 Your drinks and snacks.
 Obviously, any souvenir shopping you might want to do is also not included.

 Also, since the participants come from different origins, and those airfare costs vary considerably, international airfare is not included.
-The cost is the "land-only" portion, covering your expenses in Morocco.
+The cost is the "land-only" portion, covering your expenses in Turkey or Morocco.